ch2i/LoraGW-Setup/doc/DisplayOled.md

 70: -- -- -- -- -- -- -- --
 ```

+If you already installed all the Gateway software it's located in `/opt/loragw/oled.py` else in `~/LoraGW-Setup/oled.py`

 Mine is 1.3" SH1106 with 0x3c address so my config is
 ```python
 serial = i2c(port=1, address=0x3c)